Ouranosinc/cowbird/docs/components.rst

 resource, no permission will be added.
 The permission is already resolving to the required permission and avoiding to add unnecessary permissions will simplify permission solving.

+The permissions applied on the files/folders are only applied to ``others``, and the permissions on the ``user`` and on the ``group`` are not modified by the Geoserver handler.
+The user and group associated with the files will be the admin user/group (``root`` by default), while the user who will interact with the files, for example in `JupyterHub`, is a distinct user, hence why the permissions are applied to ``others``.
+This will also prevent the user from changing the permissions if he decides to interact with the terminal accessible via `JupyterLab`.
-The permissions applied on the files and folders are only applied for a user, and no permissions are enabled on the group or for other users.
-The reason for this is that workspaces are separated by user and we do not use a group concept on the file system for now.
+Note that, consequently, the concept of a `Magpie`_ group is not used on the file system for now.
 This means that if a permission is applied to a group in `Magpie`_, `Cowbird` will detect the permission change but will not do anything, since the group on the file system does not correspond to the groups found on `Magpie`_.
 Also, it would not make sense to update the file associated to a resource for all the users of a group, since the file is supposed to be associated to a single user anyway.

 Note that even if group permission changes on `Magpie`_ are not handled by `Cowbird`, a group permission could still have an impact on permission resolution.
 For example, if a shapefile needs to allow a ``read`` permission on `Magpie`_,